oblong6/Time-and-Vision-Lab/meetings/2026/February/16-02-26/README.md

 ### Talk 2: 2AFC paradigm adapation to social stimuli.
 (Liam)
 - Slides: `./slides/Lab Meeting 16-2-26 exp discussion.pptx`
 - Summary: 2AFC task adaptation.
-Previous task designed to unpick duration senstive neural cells by way of factor and PCA analysis on 5 levels of durations, from short to longer.
+Previous task designed to unpick duration senstive neural channels by way of factor and PCA analysis on 5 levels of durations, from short to longer.
 Adapated to assess if social meaning (gaze) modulates the results found in the previous experiment.
 Dicscussed changes made to use social stimuli.
 - Key feedback:
 - Follow-ups: